mguery/resume/index.md

 ## [Volunteer Work]

 - Registration Volunteer - WordCamp, 2017 - 2019
-- WordPress Consultant - 48in48, Jan - Oct 2019
+- WordPress Consultant - 48in48, Jan - Oct 2019, 2021
 - Digital Marketing - Taproot Foundation, Aug 2018 - Jan 2019
 - Tech Tutor - Bloomfield Public Library, August - November 2017

 ---

 To see how I can add value to your team, take a look at my [Plum.io profile](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg).
 I'm looking for a company that is transparent, values diversity and inclusion, volunteering and community involvement with room to grow within the company.
-(With an easygoing interview/hiring process.)
-If that sounds like you, connect with on [LinkedIn](https://www.linkedin.com/in/msguery).
+(And has a stress-free interview/hiring process.)
+If that sounds like you, I'm on [LinkedIn](https://www.linkedin.com/in/msguery).